blues/app-accelerators/52-vfd-pump-predictive-maintenance/README.md

 2. Set `PRODUCT_UID` in the firmware; compile and flash via `arduino-cli` (see [§8.
 Build and Flash](#8-build-and-flash) below).
 3. On Notehub: create project, claim Notecard, create one fleet, set `modbus_slave_id` and `modbus_baud` to match your VFD's configuration.
 4. Wire OPTA RS-485 to VFD Modbus port; confirm 120 Ω termination at each end of the bus.
-5. Power up and monitor Notehub's in-browser terminal: `card.status` should report healthy; first `vfd_summary.qo` Note appears within ~60 s.
+5. Power up and monitor Notehub's In-Browser Terminal: `card.status` should report healthy; first `vfd_summary.qo` Note appears within ~60 s.

 Here is a sample Note this device emits: